nipy/mindboggle/docs/index.rst

 .. mindboggle documentation master file, created by sphinx-quickstart on Sat Oct  1 00:24:35 2011.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   You can adapt this file, but it should at least contain the root `toctree` directive.

 Welcome to mindboggle's documentation!